What Is Veterans Day?

 United States Senate Resolution 143, which was passed on Aug.
 4, 2001, designated the week of Nov.
 11 through Nov.
 17, 2001, as "National Veterans Awareness Week."
 The resolution calls for educational efforts directed at elementary and secondary school students concerning the contributions and sacrifices of veterans.

-President Eisenhower's letter to Harvey V. Higley, Administrator of Veterans' Affairs, designating him Chairman, Veterans Day National Committee
+Here is President Dwight Eisenhower's letter to Harvey V. Higley, administrator of Veterans' Affairs, designating him chairman of the Veterans Day National Committee:

 The White House Office

 October 8, 1954

 I have today signed a proclamation calling upon all of our citizens to observe Thursday, November 11, 1954 as Veterans Day.
 It is my earnest hope that all veterans, their organizations, and the entire citizenry will join hands to insure [sic] proper and widespread observance of this day.
 With the thought that it will be most helpful to coordinate the planning, I am suggesting the formation of a Veterans Day National Committee.
 In view of your great personal interest as well as your official responsibilities, I have designated you to serve as Chairman.
 You may include in the Committee membership such other persons as you desire to select and I am requesting the heads of all departments and agencies of the Executive branch to assist the Committee in its work in every way possible.

 I have every confidence that our Nation will respond wholeheartedly in the appropriate observance of Veterans Day, 1954.

 For more information and frequently asked questions, visit the VA website.

 - It's "Veterans Day," not "Veteran's Day," for a good reason.
 The lack of the apostrophe might seem like a semantic choice, but it has a definite and deliberate meaning.
 According to the U.S. Department of Veteran Affairs, Veterans Day is not a day that belongs to veterans, it is a day for honoring veterans directly in front of us right now.